abbbi/virtnbdbackup/README.md

 `Unable to execute QEMU command 'transaction': Bitmap already exists`

-By default `virtnbdbackup` attempts to store the checkpoint information in the default backup directory, in situations where it detects an situation here the checkpoint is missing, it attempts to redefine them from the prior backups.
+By default `virtnbdbackup` attempts to store the checkpoint information in the default backup directory, in situations where it detects an checkpoint is missing, it attempts to redefine them from the prior backups.

-In order to store the checkpoint information at some central place the option `--checkpointdir` can be used, this allows to have persistent checkpoints accross multiple nodes:
+In order to store the checkpoint information at some central place the option `--checkpointdir` can be used, this allows to have persistent checkpoints stored across multiple nodes:

 As example: